Hiking in Tenerife: Climbing the majestic volcano Teide

 By day light or by night?

-I suggest to ask your permit for the early morning, so to be able to see the sunrise from the summit.
-The best planning, would be to hike up to the Altavista Refuge in the afternoon, spend the night there and face the last part of the hike just before sunrise, ready to see the sun coming up from the sea when you’re already at the Spanish highest point.
+If the refuge would reopen, my suggestion would be to ask your permit for the early morning, so to be able to see the sunrise from the summit.
+The best planning would be to hike up to the Altavista Refuge in the afternoon, spend the night there and face the last part of the hike just before sunrise, ready to see the sun coming up from the sea when you’re already at the Spanish highest point.

-The view from above: Teide’s shadow and the 7 Canary Islands
+The view from above: Teide’s shadow and the other Canary Islands

 The most incredible view during the entire trekking, has definitely been the shadow of the Teide on the clouds and the sea around Tenerife.
 It’s difficult to describe, but it looks fake!
 We’re used to see mountains casting shadows over the land, but seeing it from above in the sunset and sunrise light, so sharp and clear, it’s magical.